gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-06-26-ball-und-panzer-golf-making-a-playdate-game-in-a-week.md

 ## Launched!

 My version of Ball und Panzer Golf was renamed Fore!
-Track and is available for Playdate via Catalog [https://play.date/games/fore-track/](https://play.date/games/fore-track/) or on [itch where there's a free demo](https://gingerbeardman.itch.io/fore-track).
-Here's an animation of the final game:
+Track and is available for Playdate via Catalog [https://play.date/games/fore-track/](https://play.date/games/fore-track/) or on [itch where there's a free demo a bargain offline version](https://gingerbeardman.itch.io/fore-track).

 ![GIF](/images/posts/ball-und-panzer-golf-fore-track.gif#playdate "Demonstration of the launch version of <em>Fore!
 Track</em>")
 {:.tofigure}